 Priority criterion Rating (1-3)

-Effect on equality of opportunity and good relations
+Effect on equality of opportunity and good relations TO TOTAL PROPERTY.

-Social need
+Social need The state of the s

 Effect on people's daily lives

 Relevance to a public authority's functions

 Note: The Total Rating Score should be used to prioritise the policy in rank order with other policies screened in for equality impact assessment.
 This list of priorities will assist the public authority in timetabling.
 Details of the Public Authority's Equality Impact Assessment Timetable should be included in the quarterly Screening Report.